Why Did David Pick Up 5 Stones?

 And yet David picked up 5 stones (1 Samuel 17:40).

 If his faith was so great, why pick up more than 1?

 The Four Brothers Hypothesis

 One answer I’ve heard repeatedly, one that continues to delight me, is that David picked up 5 stones because Goliath had 4 brothers.
 So David not only trusted that God would slay Goliath, but he also came prepared for God to slay 4 more giants as well.
-David’s cocksure faith in this hypothesis amuses me, and the specificity of David’s great faith tingles my thinking chambers.
+The cocksure faith this hypothesis assumes David had amuses me.
+And the mathematical specificity of David’s great faith tingles my thinking chambers.
 How deliciously perfect: 5 stones to slay 5 giants.
 How superb to wield a faith so acute that one could even plan for God’s meticulous intervention with such tight specificity.

 But is this why David picked up 5 stones?